 Tip: Talk to your car wrapping professional before making any decisions.
 They will be able to offer you advice and an accurate quote, based on your personal needs and desired outcomes.

-Matte and structured wrap films require more care than glossy surfaces, as the roughness and structure allows fine dust to settle more easily.
+Matte and textured wrap films require more care than glossy surfaces, as the roughness and structure allow fine dust to settle more easily.
 Cleaning these surfaces also takes longer.
-Your Authorised Vehicle Wrapper will be able to supply specialised cleaning products for an additional cost.
+A 3M Endorsed Installer will be able to supply specialised cleaning products for an additional cost.